Warning Signs of a Serious Spinal Contusion

 Firstly, doctors will try and establish what area or limb the injury has affected.
-Spinal contusions most often “affect the upper extremities bilaterally and also sometimes involve the lower extremities,” according to Dr. Wong, orthopaedic physician.
+Spinal contusions most often “affect the upper extremities bilaterally and also sometimes involve the lower extremities,” according to Dr. Wong, an orthopedic physician.

-Symptoms include, a “numbness or electric shock-like sensations or burning in the extremities,” (American Association of Neurological Surgeons, 2016).
+Symptoms include “numbness, tingling, [or] electric shock-like sensations and burning in the extremities,” (American Association of Neurological Surgeons, 2016).
 Generally falling into the category of “spinal trauma” there are many symptoms which are similar to other forms of spinal trauma and spinal cord injury.
 Below are some symptoms of spinal trauma:

-- Spinal shock - ‘loss of feeling or movement below site of injury.’
-(Columbia University Medical Centre, 2016) can last between hours and weeks
+- Spinal shock — or the "loss of feeling or movement below site of injury" (Columbia University Medical Centre, 2016) that can last between hours and weeks

 - Loss of bladder or bowel function

 - Difficulty breathing